im-ukr/SmartStay/notebooks/Dynamic Pricing Model/README.md

 4. Any other file present in this directory.

-5. Install all the requirements mentioned in the 1st cell of [Final-model.ipynb](https://github.com/im-ukr/SmartStay/blob/test/notebooks/Dynamic%20Pricing%20Model/Final-model.ipynb) by removing the comments.
+5. Install all the requirements mentioned in [Final-model.ipynb](https://github.com/im-ukr/SmartStay/blob/test/notebooks/Dynamic%20Pricing%20Model/Final-model.ipynb)